cjgronlund/project-rome/project-rome-docs/commanding/android/how-to-guides/command-remote-devices-and-apps-android.md

 * Send a message using the app service connection
 * Send the given Map object through the given AppServiceConnection.
 Uses an internal messageId
 * for logging purposes.
-* @param connection AppSerivceConnection to send the Map payload
+* @param connection AppServiceConnection to send the Map payload
 * @param message Payload to be translated to a ValueSet */ private void sendMessage(final AppServiceConnection connection, Map<String, Object> message)